The critical conditions for success

 Who is accountable and what is the added value of a tax policy

-Accountability should always be set at the level of a process owner end responsible for a specific business process and the tax policy published should realise proper awareness with respect to tax risks and make clear to that process owner 'who can decide what and when' from a tax perspective.
-It should therefore be the responsibility of the head of each corporate department to ensure all team members read, understand and effectively implement that tax policy.
+Accountability should always be set at the level of a process owner end responsible for a specific business process, and the tax policy published should realize proper awareness regarding tax risks and make clear to that process owner 'who can decide what and when' from a tax perspective.
+It should, therefore, be the responsibility of the head of each corporate department to ensure all team members read, understand, and effectively implement that tax policy.

-An indirect tax department will face challenges when no formal documented tax policy, tax objectives or tax planning exists as an overall tax instruction will be lacking about the 'do’s en don’ts' within the company.
+An indirect tax department will face challenges when no formal documented tax policy, tax objectives, or tax planning exists, as overall tax instruction will be lacking about the company's 'dos and don'ts'.
 It is critical that senior management signs off and publishes agreed-upon objectives and risk tolerance levels for tax planning and tax risk management: 'the tax rules of the house'.

-In practice the starting point for realizing tax function effectiveness is often beginning to draft such 'a tax policy' where those 'tax rules of the house' are set, decisions are made to introduce new tax rules and the execution of these rules are considered realistic objectives and that compliance to these rules is regularly assessed and performance is measured.
+In practice, the starting point for realizing tax function effectiveness is often beginning to draft such a tax policy' where those 'tax rules of the house' are set, and decisions are made to introduce new tax rules.
+Executing these rules is considered a realistic objective, compliance with these rules is regularly assessed, and performance is measured.

-Without a tax policy it depends on VAT employee's personal influence within the company to kick-start change.
-Often that results in a fragmented approach as not all stakeholders within the company will be convinced that amendment is needed.
-The outcome is that this will negatively impact the existence of standardised VAT controls or the effective implementation of 'best practice' approaches.
-More important the company becomes dependent on people and the amount of risks will increase when that skill-set leaves the company or gets internally an other function.
+Without a tax policy, it depends on the influence of VAT employees within the company to kick-start the change.
+Often, that results in a fragmented approach, as not all stakeholders within the company will be convinced that an amendment is needed.
+The outcome is that this will negatively impact the existence of standardized VAT controls or the effective implementation of 'best practice' approaches.
+More importantly, the company becomes dependent on people, and the risks will increase when that skill set leaves the company or gets internally involved in another function.

-That will be avoided and improved when the tax department’s strategy, objectives and risk tolerance is understood by everybody in the tax function and throughout the organisation and mandatory in force as a rule within the company.
-A tax policy steers than the behaviour of all employees aimed at achieving the overall tax function objectives.
-This is shown in Existence and Operation below:
+That will be avoided and improved when the tax department’s strategy, objectives, and risk tolerance are understood by everybody in the tax function and throughout the organization and mandatory in force as a rule within the company.
+A tax policy steers the behavior of all employees aimed at achieving the overall tax function objectives.
+This is shown in the existing Operation below:

 1. Governance - How do we decide to introduce new rules